 1. Union Square

 Named for a series of pro-union mass demonstrations staged here on the eve of the Civil War, Union Square is literally that—a square.
-The epicenter of the city’s shopping district, the open space dotted with lingering tourists and pigeons is surrounded by Macy’s, Saks, and Tiffany & Co., an Apple store and blocks of other high-end boutiques.
-Major sales aside, there are few bargains or independent retailers to be found, but if shopping is your thing, you won’t find more places to spend your money than in this bustling area.
+The epicenter of the city’s shopping district, the open space dotted with lingering tourists and pigeons is surrounded by Macy’s, Saks, and Tiffany & Co., and a sleek, new Apple store, along with blocks of other high-end boutiques.
+Major sales aside, there are few bargains to be found, and even fewer independent retailers.
+Still, if shopping is your thing, you won’t find more places to spend your money than in this bustling area.
+If it’s not, you can at least start here for a postcard-perfect take-off on one of the city’s most beloved landmarks.

-Just 3 blocks down, at Powell and Market streets, is the cable car turnaround where you’ll embark on a ride on the nation’s only moving National Historic Landmark.
+Just 3 blocks down, at Powell and Market streets, is the cable car turnaround where you’ll embark on a ride on the nation’s only mobile National Historic Landmark.

-After you’ve completed your first Powell–Hyde cable car ride, it’s a San Francisco tradition to celebrate with an Irish coffee at the Buena Vista Cafe, located across from the cable car turnaround.
-It’s crowded and touristy for sure, but it’s a good time and you can tell your friends you threw one back in the bar that served the first Irish coffees in America in 1952.
+After you’ve completed your first Powell–Hyde cable car ride, it’s a tourist tradition to celebrate with an Irish coffee at the Buena Vista Cafe, located across from the cable car turnaround.
+It’s crowded for sure, but it’s a good time and you can tell your friends you threw one back in the bar that served the first Irish coffees in America in 1952.

-To get to Fisherman’s Wharf from here, cross the street and head toward the water for 1 block, to Jefferson Street.
+To get to Fisherman’s Wharf, cross the street and head toward the water for 1 block, to Jefferson Street.
 Take a right onto Jefferson and follow it to Pier 33 to catch the ferry to Alcatraz.
 (Be sure to buy tickets in advance!)

 4. Alcatraz Tour

-To tour “the Rock,” the Bay Area’s famous abandoned prison on its own island, you must first get there—and that’s half the fun.
+To tour “the Rock,” the Bay Area’s famous abandoned prison island, you must first get there—and that’s half the fun.
 The brief but beautiful ferry ride offers captivating views of the Golden Gate Bridge, the Marin Headlands, and the city.
-Once inside, an excellent audio tour guides you through cellblocks and offers a colorful look at the prison’s historic past as well as its most infamous inmates.
-Book well in advance because these tours consistently sell out in the summer.
-Bring snacks and beverages for the ride (ferry’s pickings are slim and expensive, and nothing is available on the island).
+Once you're on the island, an excellent audio tour guides you through cellblocks and offers a colorful look at the prison’s historic past as well as its most infamous inmates.
+Book well in advance because these tours consistently sell out.
+Bring snacks and beverages for the ride (the ferry’s food options are limited and expensive, and nothing is available on the island).

-If you’ve got time, when you get off the ferry follow the sidewalk fronting the bay toward the Bay Bridge (the opposite direction from the Golden Gate Bridge) and take round-trip stroll on the Embarcadero toward the Bay Bridge.
-On a nice day, the views are breathtaking, and more and more attractions are popping up along the thoroughfare’s piers, including the Exploratorium.
-Then hop back on a cable car to Chinatown.
-There are two locations for cable cars near Fisherman's Wharf.
-The Powell–Hyde line (PH) and the Powell–Mason line (PM).
-The PH line is located at Beach and Hyde streets; the PM line is at Bay and Taylor streets.
+From Fisherman’s Wharf, hop back onto a cable car to Chinatown, taking either the Powell–Hyde line (PH) or the Powell–Mason line (PM).
+The PH line is located at Beach and Hyde streets; the PM line at Bay and Taylor streets.
 Both lines intersect each other.
 Best place to get off is Washington and Mason streets or Powell and California streets.
 Walk down a few blocks and you will be in:

 7. North Beach